 Goat Peak is a 5.5 mile lightly trafficked out and back trail located near Naches, Washington that offers the chance to see wildlife and is rated as moderate.
-The trail is primarily used for snowshoeing and is accessible from December until March.
+The trail is primarily used for snowshoeing and is best used from December until March.

 Great trail.
 It's all up with great views and all down till you get to the parking lot.
 Trail is in really good shape.
 It get's sketchy in a couple places but just take your time and you'll be fine.
 Their is no water at the top so keep that in mind.
 This trail is a good warm up for anything big you wanna do in the year.